DLR-RY/FMU4FOAM/README.md

 ### How to install?

-Assumes that the [OpenFOAM version 2012](https://www.openfoam.com/download/release-history) or higher and python v3.8+ is already installed
+Assumes that the [OpenFOAM version 2212](https://www.openfoam.com/download/release-history) or higher and python v3.8+ is already installed
+Note: Older version are supported on v1.0.1
 1. Install `FMU4FOAM` package:

 requires conan version 1